kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Consider to evict lower priority pods first, instead of just evicting the lowest amount of pods.
 - Simplify code and update readme.
 - Demo: Next week.
+- Test if python solver timing depends heavily on

 ## Later